souzaeliasrafael/financial-forecasting-ai/README.md

 This project is actively developed as part of an international machine learning/quantitative finance portfolio.
 For inquiries, collaboration, or discussion about the architecture, feel free to reach out.

+## References

+A complete list of academic and technical references used in this project is available in:

+`docs/REFERENCES.md`